News, Events, Publications

 “This Is Us meets Ted Lasso meets The Language Of Flowers”

-Shail Rajan has rapid-fire questions about the “choose your own adventure” aspect of being an author, overcoming writer’s block, and unearthing the small-town feel within a big city setting in this fun video segment of 3 Minutes with the Author.
+Shail Rajan has rapid-fire questions about the “choose your own adventure” aspect of authorship, overcoming writer’s block, and unearthing small-town feel from a big city setting in 3 Minutes with the Author.

-Rachel dives into the inner workings of drafting (and redrafting . . . and redrafting) an ensemble piece in the wake of secondary characters who kept getting louder in this edition of Five on A Friday with Kathleen Basi.
+Rachel dives into the inner workings of drafting (and redrafting) a fictional ensemble in the wake of secondary characters who kept taking over in Five on A Friday with Author Kathleen Basi.

-In the days leading up to the launch of her debut novel, Rachel sits down with The Auroran to reflect on her biggest hope for her readers, and how a simple creative writing prompt six years ago combined with a determination NOT to write a novel led to The Blue Iris.
+In the days leading up to the launch of her debut novel, Rachel sits down with The Auroran to reflect on her biggest hope for her readers, and how a writing prompt six years ago, combined with her determination NOT to write a novel, led to The Blue Iris.

-In this jampacked 13-minute episode of Author Express, Rachel chats with award-winning musical composer and fellow author Kathleen Basi about growing up in Toronto, her first day in a jail (you read that right), and the behind-the-scenes of a flower market that customers would never believe.
+In this jampacked 13-minute episode of Author Express, Rachel chat about growing up in Toronto, her first day in a jail (you read that right), and the behind-the-scenes of a flower market that customers would never believe.

-Rachel talks with BookView Review about her creative process, the winding road to published author, and the personal health miracle unearthed by The Blue Iris.
+Rachel talks creative process, the winding road to published author, and the personal health miracle unearthed by The Blue Iris with BookView Review.

-Rachel reveals the long-hidden backstory behind her bold career switch at 36 with SheDoesTheCity in “I Quit Bay Street to Be A Writer — It Healed Me.”
+Rachel reveals the long-hidden backstory behind a bold career switch at 36 with SheDoesTheCity in “I Quit Bay Street to Be A Writer — It Healed Me.”

 Want to hear more from Rachel?

-Sign up below to receive Rachel’s FREE newsletter featuring updates you won’t find anywhere else, sneak peeks at upcoming releases, and a support-local giveaway with every issue.
-Only 4 emails per year, no fees or spam ever.
+Sign up to receive The Iris, featuring exclusive updates, sneak peeks at upcoming releases, book recs, pet pics, and a support-local giveaways.
+4 emails per year, no fees ever.
 Unsubscribe anytime.